Profile

 Subject Requirements

 A Computer Software Engineer is a professional who applies the principles of software engineering to the design, development, maintenance, testing, and evaluation of computer software.
-This career path often begins with a tertiary education in computer science or a related field, followed by entry-level work in software development or computer programming.
-As one gains experience, they may move into more specialized roles or leadership positions.
+This career path is dynamic and constantly evolving as technology advances.
+It offers opportunities to work in various sectors such as finance, healthcare, telecommunications, and even entertainment.

 Required Subjects